Hug0Rodriguez/-langotango/journals/Hugo_Rodriguez.md

 Wednesday August 23 2023
 Today was my day to take command, we worked out a few kinks but are a bit stuck in regards to our consumer.py.
 Unsure of wether we need a sepearate container or not.
 We tried importing the functions but they do not seem to be called at all.
 Very mysterious!

+Monday August 28th 2023
+Today we completed and got our react speech synthesis to work.
+We also got our chatgpt api to work and actually respond to whatever people are writing .